 Māori Future Thinkers

 For those who are interested in this topic please note that Waikato University has a paper titled Understanding Notions of Sustainable Development in Maori and Pacific Contexts.
-This page is a work in progress: we will be expanding it as part of the process of research for our Report 12: Maori Perspectives and Sustainability.

 - Chris Karamea Insley, Director of Strategy 37 Degrees South.
 Carbon Workshop: Global Cycle to Regional Budget : The Essential Role of Maori in the Climate Change Policy and Program